terra-money/docs/docs/develop/sdks/terra-js/ibc.md

 ## Supported Channels

-Channels are defined when a relayer is setup between Terra and an external chain.
+Channels are defined when a relayer is set up between Terra and an external chain.
 For each new connected chain the channel ID is incremented.

 You can use [Map of Zones](https://mapofzones.com/zone?period=24&source=columbus-5&tableOrderBy=success&tableOrderSort=desc&testnet=false) to find the available channels and their IDs.